 Each year, the Gaylord Texan hosts ICE!, a walk-through attraction kept at a chilly 9 degrees.
 The attraction features two million pounds of ice sculptures hand-carved by artisans from Harbin, China.

 Coats are provided for this winter-y activity and it’s what brings travelers everywhere to Grapevine each holiday season.
 Each year is themed and the different Gaylord Resorts around the country rotate the themes.
-Last year was “Santa Claus is Coming to Town” as you see above.
-This year, it’s “‘Twas the Night Before Christmas”.
+One fun year was “Santa Claus is Coming to Town” as you see above.
+This year, it’s “A Charlie Brown Christmas”.

 It is not to be missed!
 Trust me, it will be a highlight of your holiday!